jeromecoupe/zodiak-agency/README.md

-# Template for CMS workshops
+# Templates for CMS workshops

 Static templates in Eleventy for a CMS workshop at school